-At the Lyme Academy of Fine Art in Old Lyme, Connecticut, I studied painting and sculpture under Elisabeth Gordon Chandlerand Robert Brackman, both artists of international renown and members of the National Academy of Design.
+After college Eric studied painting and sculpture at the Lyme Academy of Fine Art in Old Lyme, Connecticut, under Elisabeth Gordon Chandler and Robert Brackman, both artists of international renown and members of the National Academy of Design.

-I enjoy the creative process no matter what the medium.
-So, I work in oils, watercolor, pastels, charcoal, and pencil, and carve in stone, wood, and bone ivory.
+Eric enjoys the creative process no matter what the medium.
+So, he works in oils, watercolor, pastels, charcoal, and pencil; and also carves in stone, wood, and bone ivory.

-Many varied sources of inspiration have influenced my work.
-John James Audubon’s bird paintings impacted me from an early age.
-As a teenager, I lived for two years in East Africa, where I was exposed to a vibrant mix of cultures and colors.
-At the Lyme Academy, I was exposed to the impressionism of Robert Brackman and the sculptural realism of Elizabeth Chandler.
-As a young adult, I spent years as a chalk art evangelist.
-I have spent my later years teaching Graphic Design/Print Technology to inmates in a prison.
-And lastly, I was introduced a few years ago, to the challenges of Plein Air painting.
-Through it all, my fascination with Greek, Norse, and Native American mythology, as well as imagery of biblical faith, has provided a rich source of inspiration for my art work.
+Many varied sources of inspiration have influenced his work.
+John James Audubon’s bird paintings impacted him from an early age.
+As a teenager, he lived for two years in East Africa, where he was exposed to a vibrant mix of cultures and colors.
+At the Lyme Academy, he was exposed to the impressionism of Robert Brackman and the sculptural realism of Elizabeth Chandler.
+As a young adult, Eric spent several years as a chalk art evangelist, and spent his later years teaching Graphic Design/Print Technology to inmates in a prison.

-For the last 15 years, I have taught graphic arts through the WV Department of Education, while earning a Master’s degree in Education.
-I now offer private and group lessons at my home studio in Moundsville, WV.
+He is a member of Artworks Around Town, the Tamarack Foundation for the Arts of WV Artists, and the Pittsburgh Pastel Artist League.
+He taught graphic arts through the WV Department of Education until retirement, while earning a Master’s degree in Education.
+Eric now offers private and small group lessons at his home studio in Bethlehem, WV.